 If anything, new research suggests that a key government-mandated initiative to curb opioid use disorder has been so far ineffective.

 Failure of the Status Quo?
 Examining Current Standards of Opioid Use Disorder Treatment and Prevention

 Abuse of opioids is so prevalent in our country that the phenomenon is routinely referred to as a public health crisis.
 Officials don’t appear to consider this term alarmist.

-Indeed, the opioid crisis appears to continue unabated, with latest figures from the Centers for Disease Control and Prevention (CDC) indicating that the number of people losing their lives to drug overdoses—two-thirds of which are caused by opioids—is increasing across all ages, races, and genders.
+Indeed, the opioid crisis appears to continue unabated, with the latest figures from the Centers for Disease Control and Prevention (CDC) indicating that the number of people losing their lives to drug overdoses — two-thirds of which are caused by opioids—is increasing across all ages, races, and genders.
 Opioid overdoses were responsible for the deaths of 47,000 Americans in 2017—six times more than in 1999.
-These figures alone are enough to suggest that current conventional prevention and treatment for those with opioid use disorder is gravely missing its mark.
+These figures alone are enough to suggest that the current conventional prevention and treatment for those with opioid use disorder is gravely missing its mark.

 The theory?
 By ensuring healthcare providers are fully informed about the potential dangers of opioid drugs, the less likely they will be to over- or unnecessarily prescribe these drugs and expose their patients to potential harm.

 This strategy formally culminated in 2012 through a program launched by the FDA called the Risk Evaluation and Mitigation Strategy (REMS) program for extended-release/long-acting opioids.
 Through this program, drug companies who produce opioids must follow mandates to implement a bevy of educational interventions to prescribers.
 These include: